 By 10 months, I calculated that he should have been strong enough to push my van several feet (in neutral gearshift position, on a perfectly level road, with a curb weight of 3,400 lbs which included a driver).
 He exceeded my expectations and pushed the van for 195'!
 Needless to say, this was the psyche boost that he needed to prepare for community re-integration, which included finishing his college degree and getting married.
 Attendees marveled that without any adaptive equipment being required, he walked down the wedding aisle with a perfectly normal gait pattern!
 Amazing indeed, when taking into account that his physiatrist at the Rehabilitation Institute of Chicago wrote his first prescription to only include "strengthen the upper extremities; transfer training."

-I have 33 years of diverse clinical experience specializing in the treatment of musculo-skeletal pain syndromes due to adaptive muscle shortening and muscle imbalances of strength and flexibility.
+I have over 34 years of diverse clinical experience specializing in the treatment of musculo-skeletal pain syndromes due to adaptive muscle shortening and muscle imbalances of strength and flexibility.
 I treat competitive athletes, workers and the advanced elderly.
 They all have in common shortened musculature and some form of muscle imbalance.
 Treatment resolves pain, optimizes athletic potential, and among the elderly physical independence is restored.